rr-/szurubooru/doc/API.md

     automatically created.
 Tags created automatically have no implications, no suggestions, one name and their category is set to the first tag category found.
 Safety must be any of `"safe"`, `"sketchy"` or `"unsafe"`.
-Relations must contain valid post IDs. `<flag>` currently can be only `"loop"` to enable looping for video posts.
+Relations must contain valid post IDs. `<flag>` can be either `"loop"` to enable looping for video posts or `"sound"` to indicate sound.
 Sending empty `thumbnail` will reset the post thumbnail to default.
 For details how to pass `content` and `thumbnail`, see [file uploads](#file-uploads).
 All fields except the [`version`](#versioning) are optional - update concerns only provided fields.